 Additional meetings residents often attend include Ohio Dermatological Society (ODA), American Society of Dermatological Surgery (ASDS) and American Society of Dermatopathology (ASDP), and Society for Investigative Dermatology meetings, among others.
 Locally, residents are required to attend department CME events such as the annual May Day Therapy, which focus on dermatologic therapy, the Clinic Seminars in Dermatology fall course, and the annual Dermatopathology Workshop, all organized by members of our department.

-The Department of Dermatology offers a one-year fellowship in Procedural Dermatology.
+The Department of Dermatology offers a one-year fellowship in Micrographic Surgery and Dermatology Oncology Fellowship Program.
 Our department offers two such fellowships each year, fully approved by the American College of Mohs Surgery (ACMS) and the ACGME.
 The Fellowship is only open to dermatologists who are either American Board of Dermatology certified or are eligible to take the American Board of Dermatology exam.

 The goal of this fellowship is to thoroughly train an individual in all phases of procedural dermatology including Mohs surgery and reconstruction, excisional surgery, hair transplantation, cryosurgery, resurfacing techniques, laser surgery, tissue augmentation, sclerotherapy, liposuction, and other physical modalities.

-Allison Vidimos, RPh, MD is the Director of the Procedural Dermatology Fellowship Program, and Dr. Christine Poblete-Lopez, MD is co-director.
+Allison Vidimos, RPh, MD is the Director of the Micrographic Surgery and Dermatology Oncology Fellowship Program, and Dr. Christine Poblete-Lopez, MD is co-director.
 Drs.
 Jennifer Lucas and Jon Meine are approved surgical faculty.
 This exposure to several surgical faculty members broadens the scope of the program significantly.